ucsb-cs24/s24/labs/rotate/README.md

 - Recursion works very, very nicely with trees.
 - You may need to perform multiple promotions after a single insert or remove.
+- The index  of an item  in the sorted sequence  is the same as  its index in an in-order traversal of the tree.
+As a corollary, the index of the root item is the weight of its left subtree.
 - You  may want to store  subtree weights  on each node.
 This will make indexed operations faster, but you'll have to keep these weights up to date.
 - The autograder  will use your `insert()`, `print()` , and `count()`  functions